XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_WenyanHe.md

 * What tasks are blocked waiting on another team member: N/A

 * XP Core Value I keep:
-  - Coodination with teammate to pinpoint and resolve incompatibility among different aspects of the whole probject
+  - Coodination with teammates to pinpoint and resolve incompatibility among different aspects of the whole probject